bancorprotocol/contracts-v3/packages/v3/migration/README.md

 The engine is the backbone of the migration system, containing its logic.

-It also expose tasks and subtasks.
+It also exposes tasks (task is a hardhat concept for CLI scripts).

 ### Tasks

 ##### Migrate

-Migrate the system from point A to point B.
+Migrates the system between different states.

-`yarn migrate --help` for more info on params.
+Call `yarn migrate --help` for more info on params.

 ### Subtasks

 ##### CreateMigration

-Create a migration file based from a template.
+Creates a migration file based on a template.

 `yarn create-migration --help` for more info on params.